acoli-repo/corpus-tools/README.md

 A web-based framework for creating and distributing textually and linguistically annotated corpora.

-More information about the framework can be found on the TEITOK Home Page: http://teitok.corpuswiki.org/site
+More information about the framework can be found on the TEITOK Home Page: http://www.teitok.org

+For support and recent developments, there is also a [https://groups.google.com/forum/#!forum/teitok Google group mailing list] and a [https://www.facebook.com/maartenes Facebook page] for TEITOK.

 ## Download